 Supported project types and limitations of ReSharper Build

-ReSharper Build supports most .NET project types and languages that are MSBuild-based (C#, VB.NET, F#, C++), including .NET Core projects.
+ReSharper Build supports most .NET project types and languages that are MSBuild-based (C#, VB.NET, F#, C++).
 However, there are following limitations:

 Non-MSBuild projects.
 ReSharper Build cannot work with project types that are not MSBuild-based.
 This includes Web Sites (folder based projects, not MVC web applications), WinJS applications and DNX applications.
 If there are projects of these types in your solution, the whole solution build will fall back to the standard MSBuild build process.

 Custom build steps.
 Typically, custom build steps (including pre- and post-build steps in C++ projects) are the equivalent of calling a batch file, with several command lines being executed to, for example, copy files to the output directory.
 These are a black box as far as ReSharper Build is concerned — it does not know what is happening in the custom build step, so can’t track the input and output.

 However, custom MSBuild targets and tasks WILL work with ReSharper Build, as long as the custom target and task supports incremental building, with a list of inputs and outputs that can be monitored for timestamp changes.
 Converting a naive custom build step to custom targets is highly recommended in order to get good results with ReSharper Build.